 Weddings of most politicians’ children are grand affairs, even more so for presidential children.
 Five weddings have been held in Malacañang Palace—those of Mickey Arroyo, Jackie Estrada, Jo Ramos, Linda Garcia and Victoria Quirino’s.

-A controversial “pre-debut” pictorial for Duterte’s granddaughter Isabelle was held there in December 2017, spawning memes in the age of social media and the hilarious parody account Malacañang Catering and Services.
+A controversial “pre-debut” pictorial for Duterte’s granddaughter Isabelle was held there in December 2017, spawning memes in the age of social media and the Facebook parody account Malacañang Catering and Services.

-Long before social media, the young Victoria Quirino was thrust into the public life and private heartaches of Malacañang.
+Long before social media, the young Victoria Quirino was thrust into public life and private heartaches of Malacañang.
 Her father Elpidio Quirino came into the presidency a widow.
-His wife Alicia and three of their five children were massacred during the Japanese Occupation.
-He survived the shooting along with his daughter Victoria and son Tomas.

 There is a black-and-white picture of Victoria Quirino’s wedding to then Philippine Ambassador to Spain Luis Gonzalez in the palace museum.
 The wedding was held at the palace’s Reception Hall.

 Victoria continued to live in Malacañang and functioned as first lady even after she got married.